 Hydrangea Paniculata may be pruned in the fall or very early spring before leafing out.

 Alternately, the dried cone-shaped flowers can be left on the stems until spring to provide interest to the landscape through winter.

-If an older plant has a weak bloom season or isn’t blooming any longer, it may need to be cut back by one 1/3 to stimulate more growth & flowering.
+If an older plant has a weak bloom season or isn’t blooming any longer, it may need to be cut back by 1/3 of its height to stimulate more growth & flowering.